 Saturated fats are much more stable than unsaturated fats.
 However, they’ve been characterized as the bad guys because they were thought to increase the risk of heart disease.
 Many recent studies have suggested that there’s no link between saturated fat consumption and an increased risk of heart or cardiovascular disease.

-Healthy Fats & When to Use Them for cooking
+7 Healthy Fats for cooking & When to Use Them

 Coconut oil is considered a saturated fat, which would have earned it a place on the healthy no-no list a couple of years ago.
 Now, saturated fats are a bit of a gray area.
 Coconut oil has a high smoke point and is very stable at high temperatures.
 As a result, Caspero recommends coconut oil for cooking.
 Plus, it contains immune system-boosting lauric acid.